Workshop Information Vienna (April 2017) here

 This workshop is part of the project Media against hate: www.mediaagainsthate.org, #MediaAgainstHate

-Applications are now closed!
 Applications are generally open to community media practitioners, journalists, journalism schools and trainers, civil society organisations.
 We especially invite women, migrants and refugee journalists/media makers to apply.

 Terms and conditions